 Location of Krua Savoiey Restaurant

-Danang Restaurant, also on the sea front road and about 200 metres closer the Seatran Ferry pier than Krua Savoiey, is a new restaurant which has open this year.
-They serve great Vietnamese food at the restaurant, although their principle business seems to be providing outside catering and as a consequence they close early.
-You are unlikely to get served at the restaurant if you turn up after 20.00.
+Danang Restaurant, also on the sea front road and about 200 metres closer the Seatran Ferry pier than Krua Savoiey, is a new restaurant which has open in 2016.
+They serve great Vietnamese food at the restaurant, although their main business seems to be providing outside catering and as a consequence they close the restaurant early.
+You are unlikely to get served at the restaurant if you turn up after 20:00.
 Make the effort to go early to this restaurant as it is really good.

 Danang Restaurant is located in the ground floor level of the Chytalay Palace Hotel, and they put a lot of effort into the decor of this restaurant.
 It looks very smart and modern inside.
 Unfortunately they were not too keen on our taking photographs so you need to take my word for it.